 Tua Forsström achieved wider recognition with her sixth collection, Snöleopard (Snow Leopard, 1987), notably in Sweden and in Britain, where David McDuff’s translation (Bloodaxe Books, 1990) received a Poetry Book Society Translation Award.
 Marianergraven (The Marianer Trench, 1990) was followed by Parkerna (The Parks, 1992), which won the Swedish Academy’s Finland Prize and was nominated for both the major Swedish literary award, the August Prize (rare for a Finland-Swedish writer) and for Finland’s major literary award, the Finland Prize (now given only for prose).
 Efter att ha tillbringat en natt bland hästar (After Spending a Night Among Horses) appeared in 1998.

 In 2003 she published her trilogy, Jag studerade en gång vid en underbar fakultat (I studied once at a wonderful faculty), whose English translation by David McDuff and Stina Katchadourian was published by Bloodaxe Books in 2006.
 This combines her three collections Snow Leopard, The Parks and After Spending a Night Among Horses with a new sequence, Minerals.
-She has since published one further collection, En kväll i oktober rodde jag ut på sjön (2012), published in a bilingual edition with David McDuff’s English translation as One Evening in October I Rowed Out on the Lake (Bloodaxe Books, 2015).
+She has since published two further collections, En kväll i oktober rodde jag ut på sjön (2012), published in a bilingual edition with David McDuff’s English translation as One Evening in October I Rowed Out on the Lake (Bloodaxe Books, 2015), and Anteckningar [Notes] (2018).

 Other awards given to Tua Forsström include the Edith Södergran Prize (1991), Pro-Finlandia Medal (1991), Göteborgs-Postens poetry prize (1992), Gerald Bonnier poetry prize (1993), Tollanderska Prize (1998) and Nordic Council Literature Prize (1998).
 Her poetry has been translated into several languages, including Finnish, Danish, Dutch, French, Spanish and English.